 By Randall Brown

-Randall Brown is a historian, author, and San Lorenzo Valley resident.
+Randall Brown is an author and historian.
 He lives in Boulder Creek and works in Felton.

 Featured photo of the Scotts Valley Community Club Barn contributed by Randall Brown